 Generativity vs. Stagnation Age

 According to Erikson, people enter the generativity vs. stagnation crisis between the ages of 40 to 60.
-In the “typical” expectations that society placed on people while Erikson did this research, people at this age were married with older children.
+In the “typical” expectations society placed on people while Erikson did this research, people at this age were married with older children.
 Grandchildren may already be on the way!

 What Happens During Generativity vs. Stagnation?

-In the seventh stage, the person looks beyond the generation that they know.
+In the seventh stage, the person looks beyond the generation they know.
 They start to think about the next generation.
-Parenthood is a big event in the generativity vs. stagnation stage (for those that become parents.)
+Parenthood is a big event in the generativity vs. stagnation stage (for those who become parents.)
 With a new generation starting to enter the identity vs. role confusion stage, people in this stage begin to reflect on their lives and think about what they are leaving for the next generation.
 This is the definition of generativity.
 Erikson is credited for using this term first.

-- Inclusivity vs. exclusivity
+• Inclusivity vs. exclusivity

-- Pride vs. embarrassment
+• Pride vs. embarrassment

-- Responsibility vs. ambivalence
+• Responsibility vs. ambivalence

-- Productivity vs. inadequacy
+• Productivity vs. inadequacy

-- Parenthood vs. self-absorption
+• Parenthood vs. self-absorption

-- Honesty vs. denial
+• Honesty vs. denial

-The virtue of Generativity vs. Stagnation
+The Virtue of Generativity vs. Stagnation

 The basic virtue in this stage is care.
 We care for the things and people that will outlive us.
 We take responsibility for the things we care for and help to build them up in a productive manner.
 When we see the results of our efforts, we feel pride.